adbejenaru/adbejenaru.github.io/README.md

-# Key Contributions and Achievements
+# Key Contributions and Achievements as a Software Engineer at Deutsche Bank

 ## L3 Production Support for Trading Platform
 - Acted as the primary point of contact for weekly platform issue resolutions, ensuring system reliability and minimal downtime.